rmhorton/ARCESDMH/README.md

 STATUS: The following chapters contain code examples that are not yet working in JAGS:

 * Chapter_04: Attempt to redefine node
-* Chapter_09: rank function; multi-dimensional data
 * Chapter_10: Attempt to redefine node; Invalid parent values
 * Chapter_11: Attempt to redefine node

 Code that needed to be tweaked to run in JAGS:

+* Chapter_09: `rank` function; multi-dimensional data reformatted as list of matrixes.
 * Chapter 12: `ranked` function.